 - The average annual beer consumption of American college students is just short of four billion cans.
 If these "college beer cans" were stacked end-to-end, the stack would reach the moon and continue 70,000 miles beyond.

-- Administrators at 200 colleges and universities across the country estimate that, on average, alcohol is involved in 68 percent of violent behavior and 52 percent of physical injuries on their campuses.
+- Administrators at 200 colleges and universities across the country estimate that, on average, alcohol is involved in 68% of violent behavior and 52% of physical injuries on their campuses.

-- It's estimated that, nationwide, 85% of sexual assaults on campus are alcohol-related.
+- Nationwide, it's estimated that 85% of sexual assaults on campus are alcohol-related.

 - The typical student will probably spend more money on alcoholic beverages than textbooks.

 Health and Safety Strategies

 Penn State Beaver and the surrounding communities have low crime rates.
 However, it can be misleading to think of our community as crime-free.

 Unfortunately, theft is a common occurrence, but can often be prevented simply by remembering to lock the doors of residence hall rooms, vehicles, etc. It's also important that students never share their student ID, credit card, or bank numbers with anyone, including other students, staff, and/or faculty.